Oracle451/Personal-Planner/Deliverables/Deliverable 2/CS-386 Deliverable 2.md

 A trainer’s client is running a bit late to their session and needs to modify that client's workout for the day.

-1. The user clicks edit calendar
+1. The user selects edit calendar
 2. A popup asking for the date they wish to edit
-3. A list of workouts currently set for the day shows up with clickable edit buttons next to each workout
+3. A list of workouts currently set for the day shows up with selectable buttons next to each workout
-4. Clicking edit brings up a menu similar to the menu to create workouts allowing user to change anything within the workout details or delete the workout as a whole
+4. Selecting edit brings up a menu similar to the menu to create workouts allowing user to change anything within the workout details or delete the workout as a whole
 5. A series of save buttons for workout, day, and calendar as a whole.
-6. After save is clicked the calendar updates with the new information
+6. After save is selected the calendar updates with the new information

 ![Diagram](Diagram5.jpg)